KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 # Natural Language Processing - #GreyCup:

-For this mini project I extracted tweets for the **106th Grey Cup** Held in Edmonton on November 25, 2018 and performed sentiment analysis to classify tweets into one of positive, negative or neutral
+For this mini-project I extracted tweets for the **106th Grey Cup** Held in Edmonton on November 25, 2018 and performed sentiment analysis to classify tweets into one of positive, negative or neutral

 ### Use a two pronged approach to collect tweets:
 * Gathered tweets from hashtag for Grey Cup - **#greycup**